orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Default Value: `false`.

 Use to set the strict mode for the zod schema.
 If you set it to true, the schema will be generated with the strict mode.

+##### coerce

+Type: `Object`.

+Default Value: `false`.

+Use to set the coerce for the zod schema.
+If you set it to true, the schema will be generated with the coerce on possible types.

 #### mock